 The following tables are intended to help you understand each Fund's financial performance, including each Predecessor Fund's financial performance.
 Certain information reflects financial results for a single Fund share or a single Predecessor Fund share, as applicable.
-The total return figures represent the percentage that an investor in each Fund and each Predecessor Fund would have earned (or lost) on an investment in the Fund and Predecessor Fund class, as applicable (assuming reinvestment of all dividends and distributions).
-The financial information for the fiscal year ended September 30, 2023, for the Funds have been derived from the financial statements audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements (consolidated financial statements, as applicable), is included in each Fund's annual report, which are available upon request (see back cover).
-The financial information for the AXS Income Opportunities Fund for the fiscal years ended August 31, 2021, and prior, for the AXS Alternative Value Fund and the AXS Market Neutral Fund for the fiscal years ended December 31, 2022, and prior; as well as for each of the AXS Chesapeake Strategy Fund, AXS Multi-Strategy Alternatives Fund, AXS Sustainable Income Fund, and AXS FTSE Venture Capital Return Tracker Fund for the fiscal year ended September 30, 2021, and prior, were audited by the applicable Predecessor Fund's independent registered public accounting firm.
+The total return figures represent the rate that an investor in each Fund and each Predecessor Fund would have earned (or lost) on an investment in the Fund and Predecessor Fund class, as applicable (assuming reinvestment of all dividends and distributions).
+The financial information for the fiscal year ended September 30, 2024, for the Funds have been derived from the financial statements audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements (consolidated financial statements, as applicable), is included in each Fund's Annual Financials and Other Information, which are included as part of each Fund's Form N-CSR and are, which are available upon request (see back cover).
+The financial information for the AXS Income Opportunities Fund for the fiscal years ended August 31, 2021, and prior, for the AXS Dynamic Opportunity Fund and the AXS Tactical Income Fund for the fiscal years ended December 31, 2022, and prior; as well as for each of the AXS Chesapeake Strategy Fund, and AXS FTSE Venture Capital Return Tracker Fund for the fiscal year ended September 30, 2021, and prior, were audited by the applicable Predecessor Fund's independent registered public accounting firm.